Kotlin vs Java: What to choose for Android App Development?(2019-2020)

 Entrepreneurs, looking to make an entry in the Android app market had Java experience on top of their shortlisting list.

-But came Google I/O 2017 and things changed.
+But then came Google I/O 2017 and things changed.

 In its 2017 developer conference, Google made a big unanticipated announcement.
 One that completely changed the dynamics of Android app development for not just developers but also entrepreneurs.

-And this announcement was of Making Kotlin the official language for Android app development.
+And this announcement was of Making Kotlin the official language for Android mobile app development.